Get 80% off your plan for your first 3 months*

 Every online business needs core tools for selling, marketing, and managing finances.
 The specific platforms depend on your business type, but most businesses use some combination of these:

-- Accounting software: Xero to track income, expenses, invoices, and cash flow
+• Accounting software: Track income, expenses, invoices, and cash flow

 Start with the essentials and add tools as your business grows.
 Many platforms offer free tiers or trials to help you get started without significant upfront investment.

-Managing your finances properly from day one sets you up for growth.
+Running an online business from home gives you flexibility, but strong financial management keeps it sustainable.
 Track every dollar coming in and going out, understand your cash flow, and make informed decisions based on real numbers.

-Xero's cloud-based accounting software helps you stay on top of your finances so you can focus on building your business.
-Get one month free and give your online business the financial clarity it needs to succeed.
+Xero's cloud-based accounting software helps you stay on top of your finances so you can focus on building your business. get one month free.

 Ready to dive deeper into launching your online venture?
 Read the complete guide to starting an online business.